-To avoid disappointment from switching to green heating system, I recommend that you carefully consider the pros and cons with regards to your particular case.
+To avoid disappointment from switching to a green heating system, I recommend that you carefully consider the pros and cons with regards to your particular case.
 Here I offer you an easy to use guide that will give you more insight into the steps to making a successful RHI application.

-A financial incentive, the RHI has been introduced by the department of Energy and Climate Change to encourage the UK population to switch to renewable heat.
+A financial incentive, the RHI has been introduced by the Department of Energy and Climate Change to encourage the UK population to switch to renewable heat.
 In line with the EU objective to cut carbon emissions, the RHI scheme offers owners with renewable heating systems quarterly payments for the period of 7 years.

 However, payment reductions affect only households that have not yet made an application at the time the decrease is introduced.
 The Office of Gas and Electricity Markets (Ofgem) is the national authority that administers the RHI.
 Whenever there is a change in the RHI payments, Ofgem makes an announcement one month beforehand on its website.

 As explained in our guide, before considering green energy and the RHI, make sure that a renewable heating system is something that will benefit your household.
-If you have already made up your mind to install a renewable heating system, read on and find out how to apply for the RHI in time, before the payments are further reduced.
+If you have already made up your mind to install a renewable heating system, read on and find out how to apply for the RHI in time before the payments are further reduced.

 RHI: Approved Renewable Heating Systems

 Not all renewable heating systems are approved for the RHI.
-Remember that the RHI quartery sum depends on the type of system you decide to install, its size and heat level as well as whether there has been integrated a conventional heating system or not.
+Remember that the RHI quarterly sum depends on the type of system you decide to install, its size and heat level as well as whether there has been integrated a conventional heating system or not.

 There are four renewable heating systems, approved for the RHI so far: